Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Of all men's miseries the bitterest is this: to know so much and to have control over nothing. "
+> "Patience is a form of wisdom.
+It demonstrates that we understand and accept the fact that sometimes things must unfold in their own time."
-> — **Herodotus**
+> — **Jon Kabat-Zinn**

 ---

-_Last updated: 12 September 2025 ⏳_
+_Last updated: 13 September 2025 ⏳_